Narnia (world): Underground

+Aslan's Country

+Aslan's Country is the home of Aslan, the great lion.
+It is described as a series of mountains, tens of thousands of feet high, but without snow or ice.
+Instead, Aslan's Country has a clear blue sky, lush green grass, colourful birds, and beautiful trees.
+There are entrances to Aslan's Country from all worlds, including Narnia and the Earth.
+It is located beyond Narnia's rising sun at the eastern edge of the world, and indeed rings around the whole Narnian world.

 Fictional cosmology

+In the domed sky are the sun and moon, which rise from the Utter East and set in the Utter West.
+The Last Sea in the east is bright with a "drinkable light".
+There are stars and planets in the sky but in the Narnian world they are people who move accordingly, and some live on the surface.

 The flat world of Narnia is connected to Earth and many other worlds through a nexus called the Wood between the Worlds.
 Travel is possible through a pool each for every world.
 The Wood is so named by Polly Plummer, who is transported there when Digory Kirke's Uncle Andrew tricks her into picking up a magic yellow ring.
-It has a slothful influence on those travelling it, which is explained by C.S.
-Lewis as the Wood being a place where nothing ever happens, unlike the different worlds that it connects.
+It has a slothful influence on those travelling it, which is explained by C. S. Lewis as the Wood being a place where nothing ever happens, unlike the different worlds that it connects.
 For the child protagonists, this experience is pleasant and relaxing.
 However, it affects the White Witch Jadis negatively: she shrieks in despair that the wood is "killing" her, and she is sickly and pale.
 It could be described as a nexus of sorts, existing outside the other worlds and not being a world on its own.
 The wood derives its name from The Wood Beyond the World, a fantasy novel by William Morris, an author who Lewis greatly admired.
 However, the location's function stems from another Morris novel, The Well at the World's End.
-Some scholars have suggested Dante's Divine Comedy or Algnernon Blackwood's "The Education of Uncle Paul", both of which Lewis was known to have enjoyed, as possible secondary influences.
+Some scholars have suggested Dante's Divine Comedy or Algernon Blackwood's "The Education of Uncle Paul", both of which Lewis was known to have enjoyed, as possible secondary influences.